Staff Profiles

 Joanna Howe

 Associate Intermediary.
 Joanna has been working as an intermediary with PAC-UK since 2021.
-She has a special in interest in adoption and is passionate about the service and the importance of the work.
-Joanna is also a qualified counsellor and volunteers with her local hospice as a bereavement counsellor, which she finds hugely rewarding.Read More
+She has a special interest in adoption and passionate about the service and the importance of the work.
+Joanna also has experience working with the Donor Conceived (DC) community working as an Intermediary and counsellor for the DC and their donors and has recently been involved with and featured on the ITV documentary, Born from the Same Stranger, which documented the unique journeys of several donor conceived contributors discovering information about themselves and genetic relatives.…Read More

 Associate Intermediary.
 Joanna has been working as an intermediary with PAC-UK since 2021.
-She has a special in interest in adoption and is passionate about the service and the importance of the work.
-Joanna is also a qualified counsellor and volunteers with her local hospice as a bereavement counsellor, which she finds hugely rewarding.
+She has a special interest in adoption and passionate about the service and the importance of the work.
+Joanna also has experience working with the Donor Conceived (DC) community working as an Intermediary and counsellor for the DC and their donors and has recently been involved with and featured on the ITV documentary, Born from the Same Stranger, which documented the unique journeys of several donor conceived contributors discovering information about themselves and genetic relatives.
+Joanna is a qualified Counsellor (MBACP) and Couples Counsellor and has additional experience working with clients with acquired brain injury(ABI) and does voluntary work with her local hospice, as a Bereavement Counsellor, which she finds hugely rewarding.

 Photo of Kathy Wilshaw